 The chemical formula is a symbolic representation of the available compositions of various elements present in an atom or molecule.
-For this symbolic representation, we use numbers, parenthesis, chemical element symbols.
+For this symbolic representation, we use numbers, parenthesis, and chemical element symbols.
 It is different from structural formulas.

 Discovery of Air

-What is the Chemical Formula for Air?
+What is the Composition and Chemical Formula for Air?

 Air is a mixture of various gases present in the atmosphere.
 The composition majorly includes nitrogen, oxygen, and carbon dioxide.
 The proportions of all gases present in the air are listed below.

 Nitrogen - N2 - 78.084%